Presidents Cup Pairings | Federal News Network

 |Yardage: 7,047; Par: 71

-5:32 p.m. — Justin Thomas and Tiger Woods, United States, vs. Marc Leishman and Joaquin Niemann, International
+3:02 p.m. — Rickie Fowler and Justin Thomas, United States, vs. Haotong Li and Marc Leishman, International.

-5:47 p.m. — Xander Schauffele and Patrick Cantlay, United States, vs. Adam Hadwin and Sungjae Im, International
+3:15 p.m. — Xander Schauffele and Patrick Cantlay, United States, vs. Abraham Ancer and Sungjae Im, International.

-6:02 p.m. — Bryson DeChambeau and Tony Finau, United States, vs. Adam Scott and Byeong Hun An, International

-6:17 p.m. — Webb Simpson and Patrick Reed, United States, vs. Hideki Matsuyama and C.T.
-Pan, International
+3:28 p.m. — Patrick Reed and Webb Simpson, United States, vs. C.T.
+Pan and Hideki Matsuyama, International.

-6:32 p.m. — Dustin Johnson and Gary Woodland, United States, vs. Abraham Ancer and Louis Oosthuizen, International
+3:41 p.m. — Tony Finau and Matt Kuchar, United States, vs. Byeong Hun An and Adam Scott, International.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.